mcsee/Software-Design-Articles/Articles/Productivity/My Best Short Productivity Tips/readme.md

 # 6- Sprint and pause like cycling 🚴

-Sometimes you need to run a marathon, and the other time you will need to rush.
+Sometimes you need to run a marathon, and the other time you'll need to rush.
 Toggle tasks.

 # 7- When browsing open a new window🌐

 If you need to start a new subject (or procrastinate), do it on a new browser page, never a tab.

-This way if you open multiple tabs they will be related, and you will close all of them together instead of keeping polluting the original window.
+This way if you open multiple tabs they will be related, and you'll close all of them together instead of keeping polluting the original window.

 Don't use Chrome's [tab grouping](https://blog.google/products/chrome/manage-tabs-with-google-chrome/).